OpenEvalProject/evals/manuscripts/elife-20105/v4/manuscript.md

 ## Results and discussion

-## A high-throughput assay for tyrosine kinase specificity based on bacterial surface-display and deep sequencing
+### A high-throughput assay for tyrosine kinase specificity based on bacterial surface-display and deep sequencing

 A widely-used approach to determine consensus sequences in kinase substrates relies on peptide libraries with random sequences surrounding a central tyrosine residue.
 In older versions of this technique, degenerate peptide libraries were treated with a kinase of interest, and the resulting phosphopeptides were separated and sequenced in bulk to determine the distribution of amino acid residues at each position (Songyang et al., 1995).
 Recent iterations of this technique utilize positional scanning peptide libraries where degenerate sub-libraries are created in which single amino acid residues are fixed at various positions flanking the tyrosine.
 All of the sub-libraries are phosphorylated in parallel and then immobilized on a membrane or microarray for high-throughput detection (Deng et al., 2014; Hutti et al., 2004).
 While these methods provide a reliable way to determine consensus motifs and can provide insights into kinase specificity (Begley et al., 2015), reliance on the analysis of degenerate mixtures prevents a direct comparison of the effects of specific mutations in particular substrate sequences.

-To directly determine the importance of specific residues in substrates of ZAP-70 and Lck, we developed a high-throughput platform to measure the relative rates of phosphorylation for hundreds of individual peptides simultaneously (
+To directly determine the importance of specific residues in substrates of ZAP-70 and Lck, we developed a high-throughput platform to measure the relative rates of phosphorylation for hundreds of individual peptides simultaneously (Figure 2).
+This assay utilizes a previously developed scaffold for bacterial surface-display of peptides, the enhanced circularly permuted OmpX (eCPX) protein (Rice and Daugherty, 2008).
+This scaffold has been used to measure phosphorylation levels of tyrosine-containing peptides on the surface of E. coli cells upon addition of a tyrosine kinase to the cell suspension, followed by detection using a pan-phosphotyrosine antibody and flow cytometry (Henriques et al., 2013).
+We expanded this technique by applying it to libraries of genetically encoded peptides and coupling it to fluorescence-activated cell sorting (FACS), followed by deep sequencing (Figure 2).

 ![Figure 2.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig2-v4.jpg)

 **Figure 2.:** Top left panel: E. coli cells are transformed with plasmids encoding a library of peptide variants fused to the bacterial surface-display scaffold, eCPX (Rice and Daugherty, 2008).
 Top right panel: Expression of the peptide-scaffold fusions is induced to permit surface-display of the peptides, then the peptides on the extracellular surface of the cells are phosphorylated by the addition of a tyrosine kinase to the cell suspension (Henriques et al., 2013).
 Bottom right panel: Phosphorylated cells are labeled with a fluorescent pan-phosphotyrosine antibody, and cells with a high fluorescence signal are isolated by fluorescence-activated cell sorting.
-Bottom left panel: DNA from the sorted cells and an unsorted control population is isolated and sequenced by Illumina deep sequencing to determine the enrichment of the DNA sequence encoding each variant in the library after selecting for a high phosphorylation level.DOI: http://dx.doi.org/10.7554/eLife.20105.004
+Bottom left panel: DNA from the sorted cells and an unsorted control population is isolated and sequenced by Illumina deep sequencing to determine the enrichment of the DNA sequence encoding each variant in the library after selecting for a high phosphorylation level.

 In a typical experiment, E. coli cells were transformed with a DNA library encoding peptides fused to the eCPX scaffold.
 After growth and induction of scaffold expression, the cells were washed, then resuspended in a buffer with a tyrosine kinase, ATP, and Mg2+.
 At an early time-point in the reaction, when it was less than 30% complete, the kinase activity was quenched by the addition of EDTA to the suspension.
 The cells were labeled with a fluorescent pan-phosphotyrosine antibody, and sorted for high phosphotyrosine level.
 DNA from both unsorted and sorted cells was isolated and deep-sequenced to determine the frequency of each peptide in the library before and after selection for high phosphorylation level.

 For DNA corresponding to each peptide, an enrichment value was calculated as described previously for a high-throughput binding assay (McLaughlin et al., 2012).
 Briefly, the ratio of the abundance of DNA corresponding to a peptide in the sorted and unsorted samples was determined, and that enrichment ratio was normalized to the enrichment ratio for a reference member of the library.
 The normalized enrichment ratio for a particular DNA sequence in the library is a measure of the relative efficiency by which the corresponding peptide is phosphorylated by the kinase.

-To test the validity of our approach, we first generated a small DNA library encoding the wild-type sequences of peptide segments from LAT, SLP-76, the putative ZAP-70 substrate p38α (
+To test the validity of our approach, we first generated a small DNA library encoding the wild-type sequences of peptide segments from LAT, SLP-76, the putative ZAP-70 substrate p38α (Salvador et al., 2005), and TCRζ (see Figure 3A and Figure 3—figure supplement 1 for sequences of the peptides used).
+The peptide segments were 19–22 residues long, and this library was screened against the isolated kinase domains of ZAP-70 and Lck (Figure 3B; see the appendix for a discussion of variation in peptide surface-display levels).
+The results of the initial screens recapitulated known specificity trends observed in T cells (Chu et al., 1996; Isakov et al., 1996; Williams et al., 1998).
+They were also consistent with in vitro measurements of kinetic parameters obtained using purified kinases and peptide substrates (Figure 3—figure supplement 2, 3).
+Specifically, we found that ZAP-70 efficiently phosphorylates LAT and SLP-76, but not TCRζ ITAMs, while Lck is an efficient kinase for ITAMs, but not for LAT or SLP-76.
+Aside from Lck phosphorylation of LAT Tyr 64, neither kinase readily phosphorylated the first five tyrosine residues on LAT (Figure 3B), which are not known to be phosphorylated in T cells (Balagopalan et al., 2010).
+The relative phosphorylation rates for three of the phosphosites in our initial screen (Tyr 132 and Tyr 191 of LAT and Tyr 145 of SLP-76) have been measured in T cells, and those results are consistent with our peptide-based measurements (Houtman et al., 2005).

 ![Figure 3.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig3-v4.jpg)

 **Figure 3.:** (A) Sequences surrounding the key tyrosine residues analyzed in this study.
 The focal tyrosine in each sequence is denoted as residue 0, and other proximal tyrosines are highlighted by a black box.
 (B) Enrichment of peptides from a library of peptide sequences based on LAT, SLP-76, p38α, and TCRζ after phosphorylation by ZAP-70 or Lck, followed by selection.
 Error bars represent standard deviations in enrichment values from two screens.
-The exact peptide sequences for each member of the library analyzed in panel B, including the locations of several tyrosine-to-phenylalanine mutants, are given in Figure 3—figure supplement 1.DOI: http://dx.doi.org/10.7554/eLife.20105.005
+The exact peptide sequences for each member of the library analyzed in panel B, including the locations of several tyrosine-to-phenylalanine mutants, are given in Figure 3—figure supplement 1.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig3-figsupp1-v4.jpg)

-**Figure 3—figure supplement 1.:** Tyrosine residues and tyrosine-to-phenylalanine mutations are shown in bold.DOI: http://dx.doi.org/10.7554/eLife.20105.006
+**Figure 3—figure supplement 1.:** Tyrosine residues and tyrosine-to-phenylalanine mutations are shown in bold.

 ![Figure 3—figure supplement 2.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig3-figsupp2-v4.jpg)

-**Figure 3—figure supplement 2.:** DOI: http://dx.doi.org/10.7554/eLife.20105.007

 ![Figure 3—figure supplement 3.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig3-figsupp3-v4.jpg)

-**Figure 3—figure supplement 3.:** All peptides were used at a concentration of 500 μM, and both kinases were used at a concentration of 1 μM.DOI: http://dx.doi.org/10.7554/eLife.20105.008
+**Figure 3—figure supplement 3.:** All peptides were used at a concentration of 500 μM, and both kinases were used at a concentration of 1 μM.

-## An electrostatic mechanism for the selection of substrates by ZAP-70
+### An electrostatic mechanism for the selection of substrates by ZAP-70

 The obvious common feature of the known phosphorylation sites for ZAP-70 is that each tyrosine is surrounded by several acidic residues, with only the rare positively-charged residue nearby (Figure 3A).
 By contrast, Lck substrates typically have both positively- and negatively-charged residues near the tyrosine, and they have a near-neutral net charge.
 This suggests that high negative charge is likely to be a key determinant of whether a potential target site is phosphorylated by ZAP-70, but the location and number of negatively-charged residues around each of the tyrosines in LAT and SLP-76 is not conserved.
 There may also be other roles for the negative charge on LAT and SLP-76 that are unrelated to kinase specificity.
 For example, it was shown recently that LAT phosphorylation results in clustering, and that the phosphatase CD45 is excluded from these LAT clusters because it is negatively-charged (Bunnell et al., 2002; Su et al., 2016).

 To define the sequence determinants of efficient phosphorylation by ZAP-70, we created three scanning point-mutagenesis libraries based on LAT sequences spanning Tyr 127, Tyr 132, and Tyr 226.
 In these libraries, every possible single mutation in a 20 residue peptide segment was represented with near-equal stoichiometry, as verified by DNA sequencing.
-Each library was screened against the ZAP-70 kinase domain in triplicate or quadruplicate (
+Each library was screened against the ZAP-70 kinase domain in triplicate or quadruplicate (Figures 4 and 5).
+These data allow us to assess the impact of all possible point mutations at a single site on a given peptide, as shown for substitutions of Asp 225 and Glu 231 in the LAT Tyr 226 peptide (Figures 4A and B).
+The data also reveal the impact of individually introducing any particular amino acid residue at all sites within that peptide, as shown for lysine substitutions at each position in the LAT Tyr 226 peptide (Figure 4C).
+The full datasets from each screen are represented as heatmaps, which display the impact of all possible individual substitutions at every site in the peptide (Figure 5).

 ![Figure 4.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig4-v4.jpg)

 **Figure 4.:** (A) Impact of all amino acid substitutions at LAT Asp 225 on the phosphorylation of Tyr 226 by ZAP-70.
 (B) Impact of all amino acid substitutions at LAT Glu 231 on the phosphorylation of Tyr 226 by ZAP-70.
 (C) Impact of lysine substitutions at all 20 positions (LAT residues 214–233) on the phosphorylation of Tyr 226 by ZAP-70.
 Error bars represent standard deviations from an average of four measurements.
 The enrichment values of each variant were normalized to the enrichment value of the wild-type sequence and presented on a logarithmic scale.
-Thus, a value of 0 indicates that the substitution did not impact phosphorylation relative to the wild-type sequence, whereas positive and negative values mean that the substitution enhanced or diminished phosphorylation, respectively.DOI: http://dx.doi.org/10.7554/eLife.20105.009
+Thus, a value of 0 indicates that the substitution did not impact phosphorylation relative to the wild-type sequence, whereas positive and negative values mean that the substitution enhanced or diminished phosphorylation, respectively.

 ![Figure 5.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig5-v4.jpg)

 **Figure 5.:** (A) Average enrichment values from four independent screens for phosphorylation of the LAT Tyr 226 library by ZAP-70.
 (B) Correlation between the rates of phosphorylation of 11 purified LAT Tyr 226 variants and their enrichment values from the screen shown in panel A. Horizontal error bars represent the standard deviations from three kinetic measurements with purified peptides, and vertical error bars represent the standard deviations from four screens.
 (C) Average enrichment values from three independent screens for phosphorylation by ZAP-70 of the LAT Tyr 127 library in a Y132F background.
 (D) Average enrichment values from three independent screens for phosphorylation by ZAP-70 of the LAT Tyr 132 library in a Y127F background.
-All enrichment values are log10-transformed and normalized relative to the parent peptide sequence in that screen, which has a value of 0.DOI: http://dx.doi.org/10.7554/eLife.20105.010
+All enrichment values are log10-transformed and normalized relative to the parent peptide sequence in that screen, which has a value of 0.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig5-figsupp1-v4.jpg)

-**Figure 5—figure supplement 1.:** DOI: http://dx.doi.org/10.7554/eLife.20105.011

 ![Figure 5—figure supplement 2.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig5-figsupp2-v4.jpg)

-**Figure 5—figure supplement 2.:** All peptides were used at a concentration of 500 μM, and ZAP-70 was used at a concentration of 1 μM.DOI: http://dx.doi.org/10.7554/eLife.20105.012
+**Figure 5—figure supplement 2.:** All peptides were used at a concentration of 500 μM, and ZAP-70 was used at a concentration of 1 μM.

 ![Figure 5—figure supplement 3.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig5-figsupp3-v4.jpg)

-**Figure 5—figure supplement 3.:** ZAP-70 was used at a concentration of 1 μM.DOI: http://dx.doi.org/10.7554/eLife.20105.013
+**Figure 5—figure supplement 3.:** ZAP-70 was used at a concentration of 1 μM.

 ![Figure 5—figure supplement 4.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig5-figsupp4-v4.jpg)

-**Figure 5—figure supplement 4.:** ZAP-70 was used at a concentration of 1 μM.DOI: http://dx.doi.org/10.7554/eLife.20105.014
+**Figure 5—figure supplement 4.:** ZAP-70 was used at a concentration of 1 μM.

 ![Figure 5—figure supplement 5.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig5-figsupp5-v4.jpg)

-**Figure 5—figure supplement 5.:** Note that Tyr 127 is not conserved outside of mammals, and that the PLCγ SH2-binding motif (Y[I/L]XV) is conserved.DOI: http://dx.doi.org/10.7554/eLife.20105.015
+**Figure 5—figure supplement 5.:** Note that Tyr 127 is not conserved outside of mammals, and that the PLCγ SH2-binding motif (Y[I/L]XV) is conserved.

 The results of these screens were highly reproducible (Figure 5—figure supplement 1), the trends were independent of the specific pan-phosphotyrosine antibody used, and enrichment values showed a strong correlation with measurements of phosphorylation rates for purified peptides (Figure 5B).
 In all three screens, mutation of the target tyrosine residues (Tyr 226, Tyr 127, and Tyr 132, respectively) resulted in a substantial depletion of DNA encoding those peptides after sorting (negative enrichment value relative to wild-type), setting a 'floor' for the detection limit of the assay (Figure 5A,C and D).
 The relative magnitudes of the kinetic effects and the bacterial display selectivity effects (the slope of the line in Figure 5B) depend on the peptide being tested.
 The data shown in Figure 5B are for the peptide spanning LAT Tyr 226, a good substrate for ZAP-70, and individual substitutions only have a modest, albeit measurable, effect on phosphorylation rate.
 By contrast, for ZAP-70 phosphorylation of a poor substrate, such as the peptide encompassing LAT Tyr 132 (Figure 5D), substitutions at Gly 131 result in as much as a 16-fold enhancement in phosphorylation rate (Figure 5—figure supplement 4).